SupeRuier/awesome-active-learning/contents/AL_applications.md

 - Active Learning Approach to Optimization of Experimental Control [2020, CHIN.
 PHYS.
 LETT.]: Also an optimization problem, where they try to get the optimal control parameters.
 - AI-Assisted Scientific Data Collection with Iterative Human Feedback [2021]
 - Active Learning for the Optimal Design of Multinomial Classification in Physics [2021]
+- Active learning applied to automated physical systems increases the rate of discovery [2023, scientific reports]

 ## Geology